walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

    https://localhost.emobix.co.uk:9443/.well-known/openid-credential-issuer/openid4vci
    ```

-3. **Docker Compose** for the conformance suite and its local HTTPS Nginx proxy.

-4. **Keycloak** for `authorization_code` flows.
-The pre-authorized-code wrapper preset does not need Keycloak.
+3. **Host commands:** `docker` with Docker Compose, `openssl`, `keytool` from the JDK, and `curl`.
+   The wrapper uses them to start the suite, generate the local TLS certificate, prepare the temporary
+   truststore, and verify connectivity.

+4. **issuer2 authentication service.** No conformance-specific Keycloak setup is needed when issuer2 is
+   already configured to use its normal reachable Keycloak realm.
+Authorization-code browser automation uses
-   Authorization-code presets use the same public Keycloak test user as issuer2 integration tests:
+   the same public integration-test account as issuer2: `jane@walt.id` / `jane`.
+The issuer2 Keycloak client
-   `jane@walt.id` / `jane`.
-The Keycloak client must allow this redirect URI:
+   must already allow this callback URI:

    ```text
    https://localhost.emobix.co.uk:9443/openid4vci/external/oauth/callback
    ```

-5. **Playwright system dependencies** for `authorization_code` flows.
-The wrapper installs Chromium and
+5. **Playwright** for `authorization_code` flows.
+The wrapper installs Chromium by default, but does not
-   its operating-system dependencies with Playwright `install --with-deps` by default, so the current user
-   must be able to install system packages.
-Set `OPENID4VCI_CONFORMANCE_INSTALL_PLAYWRIGHT=false` only when
-   the required browser and system libraries are already installed.
+   install operating-system packages because Gradle cannot answer an interactive `sudo` prompt.
+Install
+   missing system dependencies once in an interactive terminal, then set
+   `OPENID4VCI_CONFORMANCE_INSTALL_PLAYWRIGHT=false` when Chromium is already installed.

 ### Running Tests